greg-raven/Department-21/_posts/2017-04-15-merger-tips-for-2017.md

 6. Fairchild Electronics and Honeywell Computers will become: Fairwell Honeychild.
 7. Grey Poupon and Docker Pants are expected to become: PouponPants.
 8. Knotts Berry Farm and the National Organization of Women will become: Knott NOW!
-9. Victoria’s Secret and Smith &amp; Wesson will merge under the new name: TittyTittyBangBang
+9. Victoria's Secret and Smith &amp; Wesson will merge under the new name: TittyTittyBangBang